 So they have since bought out versions of the Duet that are Windows and Mac compatible.

 The One uses an XLR and ¼ inch jack for its input.
-The output is a standard 3.5mm jack for headphones or stereo speakers.
-Use this with your existing hardware.
+The output is a standard 3.5mm jack for headphone output or stereo speakers that you can probably use with your existing hardware.

-This allows music producers to have a greater range of uses with this interface.
+This allows music producers to have greater uses with this interface.
 Among the outputs, there are 2 ¼” mono outputs to connect to speakers or outboard gear.
 Plus a 1/4” output for headphones.

-A higher sample rate allows for a richer and more dynamic depth of sound.
-This means that Apogee Duet users will be less restricted in what they can record than One users.
+A higher sample rate allows for a richer and more dynamic depth of sound, meaning that Apogee Duet users will be less restricted in what they can record than One users.

-That’s why when building the Apogee One; they made sure to include the ability for low latency live monitoring.
+That’s why when building the Apogee One, they made sure to include the ability for low latency live monitoring.

 The Apogee Duet also features impressive latency control.
 Their use of a low-latency mix allows for even more control than the Apogee One.

 When it comes to phantom power, there’s no difference between these two products.
 They both offer 48V phantom power.

-Due to its much larger size, the Duet has a more impressive display.
-OLED high-resolution screen and sleek, attractive display to view their input and output.
+Due to its much larger size, the Duet has a more impressive display with an OLED high-resolution screen and a sleek, attractive display to view their input and output.